ono-midori/ono-midori.github.io/techs/libevent.md

 ### Re-checking for events

 Ordinarily, Libevent checks for events, then runs all the active events with the highest priority, then checks for events again, and so on.
-But sometimes you might want to stop Libevent right after the current callback has been run, and tell it to scan again.
+But sometimes you might want to stop Libevent right after the current callback has been run, and tell it to scan again (skip the remaining callbacks).
 By analogy to `event_base_loopbreak()`, you can do this with the function `event_base_loopcontinue()`.

 ```c++
 int event_base_loopcontinue(struct event_base *);